sabyrzhan/learning-progress/sre.md

     1. SLIs: latency, RPS, percentiles etc.
     2. Non-SLIs: CPU utilization, network and memory usage etc
 - **SLO (Service Layer Objective)** - target value or range of values for a service which are measured by SLI - that is how often or how long we want to achive specified goal.
 F.e., latency <= 10s, yearly uptime <= 99.99%
-- **SLA (Service Layer Agreement)** - explicit contract between your users, that includes consequences of meetings (or missings) of SLOs of the services
+- **SLA (Service Layer Agreement)** - explicit contract between your users and usually per product, that includes consequences of meetings (or missings) of SLOs of the services

 ## LCE - Launch Coordination Engineer
 LCE consists of SRE engineers from all related products and have most experience.